This topic is very important from a PMP exam point of view. You may see one or two questions from this topic in your exam.

-Leadership style of a project manager in different phases of team formation is a very interesting topic.
-Although, this topic is not specifically mentioned in the PMBOK Guide, question from this topic has been seen in the exam.
+The leadership style of a project manager in different phases of team formation is a very interesting topic.
+Although this topic is not specifically mentioned in the PMBOK Guide, questions from this topic have been seen in the exam.

 Therefore, today I am going to talk about the leadership style of a project manager in the different phases of team formation.

 Before we move any further, it is very important for you to know the difference between a leader and a manager, because they have different characteristics, and they are not the same.

 It is quite possible that you can be a good leader but not a good manager and vice versa.

 As a project manager, you should have both qualities: not only do you have to lead your team, but also manage your project efficiently.

 Leaders have followers who share the same vision.